MCADOO BOROUGH, PA

 What Is the Current Site Status?

-- The remedy at the site is determined to be protective of human health and the environment.
+EPA has conducted several five-year reviews of the Site’s remedy.
+These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by Site decision documents.
+The most recent, 2015 Five-Year Review (PDF), concluded that the remedy continues to be protective of human health and the environment.
 All exposure pathways that could result in unacceptable risks are being controlled.
 However, in order for the remedy at MBS to protective in the long term, an alternative groundwater remedy should be proposed to address remaining groundwater contamination more effectively than the current remedy.
-More information on the fifth Five-Year Review completed in July 2015 is available here.
+The next five-year review is scheduled for 2020.